Pagefind

 Accessibility

 Both fallback and pagefind search should be fully accessible.
-To make it more accessible, search was maintained on top of the tabindex.
+To make it more accessible, search should be accessible early on the tabindex.

 I had a discussion with Bob Monsour from 11tybundle about adding a shortcut to perform this search.
 While this sounds practical, this may interfere with some of the browser shortcut.
 If you want to implement this shortcut, Bob explains how he did.